-The placement provider can stop the learner seeing patients or send them home that day if there is a significant concern regarding the safety of the learner, staff or patients if they remain on placement.
-This should be communicated to the University through direct contact with the programme team or through the Practice Support Line.
-There is also an out of hours serious concerns line.
-Details can be found on the practice support net.
-Professional practice support contacts - Practice Support Net | UWE Bristol
+The placement provider can stop the learner seeing patients or send them home that day if there are significant concerns for the safety of the learner, staff or patients if they remain on placement.
+This should be communicated to the university through direct contact with the link tutor, physio placements team or through the Practice Support Line.
+There is also an out of hours serious concerns line - see Physiotherapy Apprenticeship PSN website.